imPBH/ProjetSQL-B2/README.md

 ## Why did it have to be changed ?

 The old database schema wasn't well structured.\
-For example, the `tournament` table contains informations about the place where it is happening, but these informations aren't related to a tournament, they are related to a place, that's why we created a new `place` table in the new schema.
+For example, the `tournament` table contains information about the place where it is happening, but this information isn't related to a tournament, it relates to a place, that's why we created a new `place` table in the new schema.

-An other is example is the `staff`, `player` and `coach` table.
+Another example is the `staff`, `player` and `coach` table.
 They look pretty much the same, and all those people are employees.
 So we created a new table `employee_data` where we store all the common data instead of putting them in the `staff`, `player` and `coach` tables.
-We kept those tables but now, they only contains a primary key for their ID, a foreign key for their employee ID, and specific data if needed, like `ranking` or `game` for players.
+We kept those tables, but now, they only contain a primary key for their ID, a foreign key for their employee ID, and specific data if needed, like `ranking` or `game` for players.

-This is also safer, because we can't add someone into the `staff` table for example if they are not into the `employee_data` table because of the use of foreign keys.\
+This is also safer, because we can't add anyone into the `staff` table for if they are not in the `employee_data` table because of the use of foreign keys.\
 Another use of foreign keys which was not possible with the old schema, in the new `tournament` table we can only add a tournament with a place which is in the `place` table because we are using the `place` primary key as a foreign key in the `tournament` table.
 So inserting a new tournament with an `IdPlace` that does not exist will result in an error and the tournament will not be inserted because it does not meet the foreign key constraint

 ## How to run